daviderb/Lumberjack/README.md

-# DP Lumberjack
+# Lumberjack

+This repo contains the python prototype of Lumberjack used in the paper [Lumberjack: Better Differentially Private Random Forests through Heavy Hitter Detection in Trees](https://arxiv.org/abs/2605.22756).

-DP Lumberjack is a Differentially Private Random Forest algorithm.
+Lumberjack is a Differentially Private Random Forest algorithm for classification tasks.
 The project uses Hydra configs to choose a dataset, choose a model, and run the experiment from `experiments/run.py`.

+NOTE: The implementation ignores potential issues with floating points.
+The code should not be used in production environments as-is.
+A secure implementation should use trusted DP primitives such as those avilable in the OpenDP library.

+Contact Christian Janos Lebeda or David Erb for questions.

 ## Setup